Introduction to ArcGIS Places

 Attribute comparison

-The following table compares the attributes available from all ArcGIS Places data sources.
+The table below compares the attributes available from all ArcGIS Places data sources.
 Not all attributes include the same level of detail for the same number of data points.

 AttributeDescriptionData AxleDENUEEsri IndiaFoursquareNOSTRASafeGraph